 If you simply change your mind about a product, we are happy to discuss an exchange but please note that return postage costs are your responsibility.

-If we have agreed to provide a refund or exchange, a postage cost of $18.95** will be deducted from the refund or credit amount.
+If we have agreed to provide a refund or exchange, a postage cost equal to the original amount you paid** will be deducted from the refund or credit amount.
 Please note that refunds can only be paid into the same account that was used for the initial order.

 (** the postage cost for oversized items that are sent by courier will be as per the shipping charge on the order invoice)